-- 10 inclusions per 55 cm ice core length) and less than 1 mm in diameter.
-In the lower 8 m, inclusions get bigger (up to 3 mm in the last 50 cm sample) and reach more than 20 individual inclusions per 50 cm ice core length.
-In several cases, especially for the bigger inclusions, these are "enclosed" in a whitish ovoid bubble-like feature (e.g. upper left corner of Fig. 1a).
-Careful visual examination of the texture of each individual - inclusion suggests that these generally consist of a large number of smaller aggregates although individual particles also occur.
-In most cases, these inclusions appear to be located at crystal boundaries.
+inclusions appear to be located at crystal boundaries.
 A detailed study of the morphology, mineralogy and chemistry of some of these individual inclusions is described elsewhere (de Angelis et al., 2013).
-Finally, it should be kept in mind that these characteristics are valid for - ice collected between 6 and 15 m above the actual ice-bedrock interface.
-We do not, unfortunately, have any information on the properties of the ice below, the thickness of which has been estimated using a downhole seismometer (J. Schwander, personal communication, 2011).
+Finally, it should be kept in mind that these characteristics are valid for ice collected between 6 and 15 m above the actual ice-bedrock interface.
+We do not, unfortunately, have any information on the properties of the ice below, the thickness of which was estimated using a downhole seismometer (J. Schwander, personal communication, 2011).
+The upper 48 m of the basal ice sequence will be referred to as the "basal clean ice facies" (i.e. devoid of visible inclusions), also in line with previous work (Hubbard et al., 2009).